Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 6. Put Up Signs (If It’s Not Your Dog)

-You can passive-aggressively put up signs to let those around you know that you prefer a poop-free garden zone.
-You can write something creative like “We have all the fertilizer we need here, thanks.“ Or you could do the sensible thing and post a small acknowledgment request.
-Hopefully, anyone walking their pet or targeted neighbors will see the message.
+You can install signs to let those around you know you prefer a poop-free garden zone.
+You can write something creative like “We have all the fertilizer we need here, thanks.“ Hopefully, anyone walking their pet or your neighbors will see the message.

 7. Talk to Neighbors

 If your neighborhood dogs are giving you all the trouble, it might be time to talk to the neighbors.
-If you know where a dog lives that is soiling in your soil, you have to let their human mom and dad know what they’re up to.
-After all, some people might not realize that their dogs are doing this, especially if there’s no barrier where they live nearby.
-Sometimes all that’s needed is a little friendly conversation.
+If you know where a dog lives that is soiling in your soil, you must let their owners know what they’re up to.
+After all, some people might not realize that their dogs are doing it.
+Sometimes, all that’s needed is a little friendly conversation.

 divider-dog